FODOR'S GO LIST 2015

 the veins of a leaf.
 Heavy vegetation and rich birdlife (as well as clouds of mosquitoes) make the network of rivers feel tropical.
 The delta's many islands hide peaceful luxury getaways and cozy riverside restaurants accessible only by boat.

-The waterways and close-packed islands that stretch northwest of Tigre are the most accessible part of the 14,000 square km (5,400 square mi) that make up the delta, where roads are replaced by rivers.
-Churning brown waters and heavy vegetation are vaguely reminiscent of Southeast Asia, though the chichi houses and manicured gardens that line the rivers of the Primera Sección (the First Section, closest to Tigre) are a far cry from Mekong River settlements.
+The waterways and close-packed islands that stretch northwest of Tigre are the most accessible part of the 14,000 square km (5,400 square miles) that make up the delta, where roads are replaced by rivers.
+Churning brown waters and heavy vegetation are vaguely reminiscent of Southeast Asia, though the chic houses and manicured gardens that line the rivers of the Primera Sección (closest to Tigre) are a far cry from Mekong River settlements.